 Back in the early ’70s, everyone who came to 260 South Main while they were tripping HAD to listen to the wee beasties sing their astounding songs—which can be heard for thousands of miles underwater—at least once!

 The album was first released on Tonsil Records in early 1971, and the Columbia edition followed later in the year.
 While the Tonsil record is the first pressing, it is the more common of the two.
-The Columbia album also has a much more attractive cover!
-Neither albums are not considered “collectable” and are readily available on the Internet (and yard-sales) (and thrift shops).
+The album is not considered “collectible” and is readily available on the Internet (and yard-sales) (and thrift shops).

 Killing wolves in the 21st century